TevvvB/TevvvB/README.md

 # ((•ᴗ•))

 Hi, I'm Tev.
-I build fun, open-source applied AI projects - small things that are genuinely useful in a workday and a little bit of a pleasure to have installed.
+I am a Founding Engineer in NYC that builds fun, open-source applied AI projects on the side - small things that are genuinely useful in a workday and a little bit of a pleasure to have installed.

 Founding engineer at an early-stage startup · applied AI by day, playful open source by night.